 Add FAQ Sections

-FAQ sections have become one of the most valuable content formats for dual-audience optimization.
+FAQ sections are the most valuable dual-audience format.
 Here’s why:

-- Google can pull individual Q&A pairs as featured snippets and rich results
+- Google pulls Q&A pairs as featured snippets and rich results

-- AI search engines can easily extract specific answers to match user queries
+- AI search engines extract specific answers to match queries

-- Schema markup (FAQ structured data) further helps search engines understand the content
+- Schema markup helps search engines understand content structure

 For Houston businesses, FAQs that address local-specific questions are particularly valuable.
 “How long does a Houston building permit take?” or “What’s the average cost of [service] in the Houston area?” — these are the kinds of questions both search systems actively seek to answer.